 Things Are A-Changing

 Today, COVID-19 has changed our healthcare approach with radical swiftness and exceptional force.
-For the majority, in-person healthcare is a risky option.
-We are being thrust into telehealth as either consumers or providers.
+Because of the risk of in-person healthcare with COVID-19, we have been thrust into telehealth as either consumers or providers.
 How can we optimize our experience?

 As a provider, especially a physical therapist, be prepared to be precise and explicit in your questions and treatment directions.
 We are fortunate to have so much technology at our fingertips.
 Unlike my phone call with my dad, each of us can have a virtual visit with our patients.
 Nevertheless, explicit instructions are more critical than ever, because your audience may not see all of your body language, which speaks volumes.
 Be ready to demonstrate what you are prescribing, along with having your visual props or visual aids.
 Direct your patients to helpful web links.
 If you are a PT, use digital exercise programs for teaching.